christophpickl/JohnFrege/doc/session3-handson.md

 addIt :: Num a => Container a -> Container a -> Container a
-addIt (Full x) (Full y) = Full (x + y) addIt c Empty = c addIt Empty c = c
+addIt (Full x) (Full y) = Full (x + y) addIt x Empty = x addIt Empty y = y

 instance (Show a) => Show (Container a) where
     show (Empty) = "Empty"